Chai80/sast-benchmark-pipeline/normalized-schema.md

 | `findings`       | array<object> | List of normalized findings (one element per issue).                      |

 ---
+The contents of tool, tool_version, target_repo, and scan are duplicated inside each finding.metadata so each finding is self‑contained.

 ### 3. `target_repo`: what did we scan?